jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.14.21 TributaryIdentifier
+#### 8.14.22 TributaryIdentifier

-Assigns a unique identifier to each tributary in a stream network..
+Assigns a unique identifier to each tributary in a stream network.

 *Parameters*: